-- The teacher who is assigned to sleepers will ensure that the sleeping children are checked every 5 minutes for warmth, breathing, and general wellbeing. - The Daily Sleep Chart is initialled in each 5-minute block by a Polykids Staff member. - Sleep room temperatures will be monitored to assure that they are at (or exceed) Ministry of Education regulations.
-Current regulated temperature for indoor play environment is 18 degrees. - Parents may provide special sleeping toys for their child. - As children wake, teachers ensure that they are adequately dressed for play and the climate. - Adequate space is provided for children's beds and cots to ensure safety and hygiene. - Adults have clear access to stretchers and cots.
-Cots and stretchers are not to block fire exits. - Linen is laundered weekly or more often if required.
-If linen is wet or soiled or a child is unwell, then linen is laundered immediately and the stretcher/mattress disinfected, or if the child has a cold or cough, then the linen is laundered, and the mattress/stretcher is disinfected when the child wakes.
-Mattress/stretchers are regularly disinfected with suitable cleaning solution and dried. - In accordance with regulations, children do not have access to food or liquids while in bed. - Necklaces and Pounamu are removed and stored safely during sleep time this is to eliminate the risk of strangulation. - The use of settling comforters and pacifiers is encouraged for sleep and settling- we do not encourage children to walk around or participate in physical activities while pacifiers are in children's mouths.
-Note This is to eliminate damage to mouth and teeth if a child has a fall. - Children will not be left in prams to sleep but will be transferred into a cot (prams are used only for transportation of a child) - If a child is still sleeping when it time for them to go home, the teacher rouses the child quietly and prepares them to go home before the parents arrive to pick him/ her up.
-Alternatively, teachers can check with the parents to see if they would like their child woken and ready to go home. - For reasons of cultural sensitivity, children on stretchers are positioned head-to-head rather than head to feet if sleeping alongside each other.
+- The kaiako who is assigned to sleepers will ensure that the sleeping tamariki are checked every 5 minutes for warmth, breathing, and general wellbeing. - The Daily Sleep Chart is initialled in each 5-minute block by a Polykids kaimahi. - Sleep room temperatures will be monitored to assure that they are at (or exceed) Ministry of Education regulations.
+Current regulated temperature for indoor play environment is 18 degrees. - Whānau may provide special sleeping toys for their child. - As tamariki wake, kaiako ensure that they are adequately dressed for play and the climate. - Adequate space is provided for tamariki beds and cots to ensure safety and hygiene. - Adults have clear access to stretchers and cots.
+Cots and stretchers are not to block fire exits. - Linen is laundered on a weekly basis or more frequently as needed.
+Frequent laundering may occur lf linen becomes wet or soiled, or if a child is unwell.
+In this situation it is laundered immediately.
+In cases where a child has a cold or cough, the linen is washed when the child wakes.
+The stretcher or mattress is also disinfected.
+Additionally, mattress/stretchers are regularly disinfected using an appropriate cleaning solution and are thoroughly dried thereafter. - In accordance with regulations, tamariki do not have access to food or liquids while in bed. - To eliminate the risk of strangulation, all necklaces, pounamu, teething beads, will be removed and stored safely during sleep. - The use of settling comforters and pacifiers is encouraged for sleep and settling- we do not encourage tamariki to walk around or participate in physical activities while pacifiers are in tamariki mouths.
+Note- This is to eliminate damage to mouth and teeth if a child has a fall. - Tamariki will not be left in prams to sleep but will be transferred into a cot (prams are used only for transportation of a child) - If a child is still sleeping when it's time for them to go home, the kaiako wake the child quietly and prepare them to go home before the Whānau arrive to pick them up.
+Alternatively, kaiako can check with the Whānau to see if they would like their child woken and ready to go home. - For reasons of cultural sensitivity, tamariki on stretchers are positioned head-to-head rather than head to feet if sleeping alongside each other.

-Fever- Temperatures and Sleep: Children with temperatures of 37.7°C and above they will not be placed in the sleep rooms to rest or sleep, instead whānau will be given the option to have their child stay up and monitored or come and collect their child so that they can be rested in the home environment.
-When temperatures elevate to 38°C or above the Process for whānau contact will commence.
+Fever-Temperatures and Sleep: Tamariki with temperatures of 37.7 °C and above they will not be placed in the sleep rooms to rest or sleep, instead whānau will be given the option to have their child stay up and monitored or come and collect their child so that they can be rested in the home environment.
+When temperatures elevate to 38 °C or above the Process for whānau contact will commence.
 Please see the Child Health Policy

-Due to the different developmental and physical requirement of each of the different age groups, both Manawa and Whetu have differing procedures for children who rest and sleep- please familiarise yourself with the procedures for the different environments.
+Due to the different developmental and physical requirement of each of the different age groups, both Manawa and Whetu have differing procedures for tamariki who rest and sleep- please familiarise yourself with the procedures for the different environments.

-Review Date: October 2025
+Review Date: October 2027